WokLibCodeClub/Python-Clock/Step5-Adding-minute-and-hour-hands/README.md

 ```
 If you add this code just after the code which makes the second hand and run it you should see that your clock has a second hand and a very ugly, oversized minute hand.

+Change the coordinates in the ```screen.register_shape()``` line of code to make a better shape.
+To understand what the coordinates mean look at this picture of the clock with the x and y coordinates marked.
+You need to select x and y values of corner points to make a thinner, more elegant minute hand.

 ![Clock with grid](clock_grid.gif "Clock with x and y coordinate grid")